 Another essential question to ask is how long the company has been in business.
 How many long-term clients does it have and how many projects released?
 The trust factor heavily depends on the company’s age on the market and its experience.
 Mutual respect, trust, and understanding of business needs are the most critical factors to achieve an effective partnership.
 Time is needed to gain practical experience, mature as a company, and become experienced consultants.

 Time zone differences can give your business a competitive advantage.
-For example, if you need 24/7 support for your customers worldwide, you might want to seek IT partners in different, overlapping time zones.
+For example, if you need 24/7 support for your customers worldwide, you might want to seek managed IT service providers in different, overlapping time zones.
 On the other hand, if your workflow requires communicating with the remote team during regular working hours, a significant time difference can be a problem for the project.

 It is preferable to know what company types the IT provider works with, whether it be software product companies, enterprises, IT solution providers or IT consultancies.
 This information helps to identify the company’s focus.

-It is essential to check the market reputation of the IT partner before signing an agreement.
+One of the essential recommendations on how to choose the software development company is to check the market reputation of the IT partner before signing an agreement.
 A common practice is to ask for clients’ references and success stories.
 Sometimes it’s the only way to find out about clients and projects protected by a non-disclosure agreement (NDA) since this information cannot be made available in public on the website.
 Moreover, you can ask for the contacts of the clients representing a particular country or industry.

 Additionally, you can check out the provider’s rating and clients’ reviews on Clutch and GoodFirms.
 It’s better to be certain that your partner has a good market reputation, can follow your business goals, and will deliver the project on time.

-Another crucial matter is the company’s team seniority, not only the seniority level of its developers.
+Another crucial matter in our guideline of how to evaluate an IT service provider is the company’s team seniority, not only the seniority level of its developers.
 Business development managers, accountants, and financial controllers play a large role in the project’s success.
 There’s a high risk of project failure if the provider’s team is inexperienced.

 As for the software developers, there is only one rule: the more experienced the developer is, the better for the project in general.
 Of course, on big projects, the development team can include not only senior developers but middle or even junior developers.
 However, it’s essential to keep in mind that junior developers can’t work without supervision from their more sophisticated colleagues.
 You can’t expect highly complex tasks to be done by an inexperienced developer.
 Meanwhile, a senior developer can design architecture and develop an application independently.